 The "small town feel" is a shared and treasured value across the region's diverse communities, and can be attributed to the scale and character of development (or the lack of it) in each place.
 The multi-year trend of strong growth in jobs and people will continue over the coming decades.
-To maintain the region's character while enabling the benefits of good growth, communities in the region will need to fashion plans and policies that
+To maintain the region's character while enabling the benefits of good growth, communities in the region will need to fashion plans and policies that work in concert.

-Action L4-A: Identify key regional corridors for coordinated planning
+Action L4-A: Identify key regional corridors for coordinated planning regional corridors.

-As a network of connected places, partner communities would benefit from coordinated planning of the regional corridors.
 Regional corridors present an opportunity for jurisdictions to collaborate on land use decisions, transportation considerations, and placemaking strategies.
 Although such planning is complex, it is also an effective way to build a collaborative spirit, facilitate smart growth, and promote positive economic outcomes, and lay the groundwork for significant future infrastructure and economic investments.